Leonardo da Vinci (1452–1519)

 A Critic's View on "Infinity Mirrored Room"

-These installations feature rooms lined with mirrored glass and filled with lights or objects, creating an illusion of infinite space.
-Viewers experience a sense of "self-obliteration," where the boundaries between the self and the universe dissolve.
+These rooms are lined with mirrors and lights, creating an illusion of infinite space.
+Viewers experience a sense of "self-obliteration," where the boundaries between self and universe dissolve.

 An ACIM Perspective: The Experience of Oneness

-Kusama’s Infinity Rooms serve as a metaphor for the world of illusions described in ACIM—a vast, intricate distraction from true spiritual insight.
-The endless reflections are like the ego's projections.
-Yet, the experience of "self-obliteration" aligns perfectly with ACIM’s concept of oneness.
-As the viewer's image dissolves into the cosmos, it can be seen as a demonstration of ACIM’s teaching that all beings are united in a single, infinite creation.
+Kusama’s Infinity Rooms serve as a metaphor for the world of illusions—a vast distraction.
+The endless reflections mirror the ego's projections.
+Yet, the experience of "self-obliteration" aligns with ACIM’s concept of oneness: as the viewer's image dissolves into the cosmos, it demonstrates that all beings are united in a single, infinite creation.